t6kke/BadmintonSkillCalculator/README.md

 - reads in excel file in specific tournament format that it's developed for.
 - creates team objects and does not create duplicates if the team members order changes from tournament to tournament.
-- does ELO calculation game by game basis from first game of first tournament to last game of last tournament in scanned scope for each individiual player
+- does ELO calculation game by game basis from first game of first tournament to last game of last tournament in scanned scope for each individiual player.
-- saves all data to SQLite database
+- saves all data to SQLite database.
-- has few status reports for output from database
+- has few status reports for output from database.
+- handles any number of players in team, regular 1v1 and 2v2 but tehnically works with 3v3 or 11v11 if other type of competition is used.

 ## Future Development